2017 NBA Finals: Golden State Warriors

 This was the Golden State Warriors' third consecutive trip to the NBA Finals and ninth appearance overall, having come short of back-to-back titles in the 2016 NBA Finals by losing in seven games after having a 3–1 lead.
-With the acquisition of free agent superstar Kevin Durant in the offseason, the Warriors were hailed as a "Superteam" by the media and fans, forming a new All-Star "Big Four" lead by Kevin Durant, Stephen Curry, Klay Thompson, and Draymond Green.
+With the acquisition of free agent superstar Kevin Durant in the offseason, the Warriors were hailed as a "Superteam" by the media and fans, forming a new All-Star "Big Four" led by Kevin Durant, Stephen Curry, Klay Thompson, and Draymond Green.

 The team equaled their 2014–15 regular-season record of 67–15, their second most wins in franchise history.
 They won the Pacific Division title and Western Conference Championship for the third consecutive season.
 The club became the fastest team in NBA history to clinch a playoff berth, achieving the feat on February 25, 2017, two days earlier than last season when they clinched on February 27, 2016.
 They also became the first team in NBA playoff history to start 12–0, sweeping the Portland Trail Blazers in the first round, the Utah Jazz in the Western Conference semifinals, and the San Antonio Spurs in the Western Conference finals.
 Entering the Finals, this twelve game win-streak tied third for the most consecutive wins in the postseason.
 The Warriors also entered the Finals with the largest playoff points differential in NBA history, with a +16.3 winning margin per game.